 - Volunteer management

-In the nonprofit management area of focus of the MPA@UNC graduate program, you will gain a mastery of the unique governance, funding, and tax structures that characterize the nonprofit realm.
+In the nonprofit management area of focus of the online MPA graduate program, you will gain a mastery of the unique governance, funding, and tax structures that characterize the nonprofit realm.
 Explore the history and theoretical foundation for public policy and management in the nonprofit sector and the unique challenges faced by nonprofit managers.
 Coursework examines principles of effective management of nonprofits and program and policy evaluation.
 You will also gain practical skills and strategies related to preparing grant applications and fundraising for nonprofit organizations.

 Students who would like to tailor the program to the Nonprofit Management focus area must complete three courses from the recommended electives below: